 Types of viatical settlements

 A chronically ill person is defined as someone who is unable to fulfill at least two activities of daily living for at least 90 days.
-Some examples of these daily activities are bathing, eating, using the toilet, or getting dressed.
+Ethical considerations of the terminally ill patient include: bathing, eating, using the toilet, or getting dressed.